The 9 Best DJ Controllers in the Market (June 2018)

 The Numark PartyMix has none of the features or build-quality of the other controllers on this page.

-What it does have, however, is an incredibly low price - $99.
-With promotions, you can sometimes get it for even under $75.
+What it does have, however, is an incredibly low price.
+With promotions, you can sometimes get it for even under the cost of a dinner for two.

 What this low, low price gets you is a surprisingly competent DJ controller for absolute beginners.
 It is exceptionally easy to use with simple plug-and-play setup.
 It also includes a built-in audio interface and a fun little gimmick: disco lights.